 There is an example of how to build a precision rectifier in the handout on opamp applications that I gave in class.
 (It is also on the class website.)
 That rectifier circuit has two stages, one that produces a half-wave rectified output and a second that sums the half wave with the original signal to give a current proportional to the instantaneous absolute magnitude of its input.
 One can combine the integrator U2 with that summing circuit.
-The overall rectifier-integrator scheme then looks like this circuit with VSETPOINT being the reference voltage that controls the amplitude of the oscillator output.
-Here vIN is the output of the Wien bridge oscillator and vout is the signal to the gate of the MOSFET in the bridge itself.
+The overall rectifier-integrator scheme then looks like this circuit.
+The function of setting the amplitude of oscillation that is shown as $V{\text{SETPOINT}}$ in the block diagram is filled by the resistor $R{\text{SETPOINT}}$ .
+The current from the negative power supply from the summing node will be offset by the rectified current when the oscillator is in equilibrium.
+Set its value to get about 5 volts peak from the oscillator. in this part of your circuit, $v{\text{IN}}$ is the output of the Wien bridge oscillator and $v{\text{OUT}}$ is the signal to the gate of the MOSFET in the bridge itself.
+It connects to R4.